webforj/webforj-documentation/docs/controls/field.md

 ### Expanses

-DWCJ's text box comes with 5 expanses for quick styling without the use of CSS.
+DWCJ's Field comes with 5 expanses for quick styling without the use of CSS.
 Expanses are supported by use of a built-in enum class.
-Below are the various expanses supported for the text box control: <br/>
+Below are the various expanses supported for the Field control: <br/>

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples?class=control_demos.textboxdemos.TextBoxExpanses'